TillaTheHun0/tilla/README.md

 ```

 Tilla is used to transform objects.
 It's great for building DTOs and controlling access to certain fields on those DTOs.
-The core of Tilla are `Transformers` and `FieldDelegates`. `Transformers` describe the shape of the result object while `FieldDelegates` tell the transformer _how_ to map each field.
+The core of Tilla are `Transformers` and `FieldMapperDelegates`. `Transformers` describe the shape of the result object while `FieldMapperDelegates` tell the transformer _how_ to map each field.

+ADD SECTION HERE ABOUT RULE BUILDERS

-You can think of a `Transformer` as a collection of key'd `FieldDelegates`.
+You can think of a `Transformer` as a collection of key'd `FieldMapperDelegates`.
 Call `transform()`
 on a `Transformer` and provide the permission lvl and object to transform.
 This will return a `Promise` that will resolve with the transformed object.

 `passthrough()` simply returns the value off of the source object with no altering. `buildWith()` accepts a
 custom builder function that is called to transform the field.
-The `builder` function is passed `src`, `key`, and `isList`,
-`src` being the source object, `key` being the key on the src object, if provided, and `isList` indicating whether the key on the src contains a list of items.

-`isList` is used under the hood for transforming lists of objects using another `Transformer`, called `SubTransformers`, but you can also use it for your own use case.

 ### Field Masking & Permissions